-By those criteria, Gabriel Kreuther—the restaurant, not the man—is not “cool.”
-The big-box room, situated on the ground floor of the Grace Building, is too comfortably cream-toned for cool, fixed with timber barn beams and folky stork wallprints evocative of the Alsatian farm country where Gabriel Kreuther—the man, not the restaurant—hails.
+The big-box room of Gabriel Kreuther—the restaurant, not the man—is situated on the ground floor of the Grace Building, is too comfortably cream-toned to be considered “cool,” fixed with timber barn beams and folky stork wallprints evocative of the Alsatian farm country where Gabriel Kreuther—the man, not the restaurant—hails.

 But Kreuther doesn’t pander with mere greatest hits.
-Instead, he turns out the year’s most visually arresting dish, a ceviche of raw diver scallops in a moat of brightening jalapeño coulis with black radish curls and crispy tempura crumbles.
+Instead, he turns out visually arresting dishes, such as a ceviche of raw diver scallops in a moat of brightening jalapeño coulis with black radish curls and crispy tempura crumbles.
 The whole gorgeous thing is plated on a crystal bowl perched atop a matching pedestal, a rightful setting.

 |Venue name:||Gabriel Kreuther||Contact:|